dekuNukem/PicoRC/README.md

 ## Features

-* Low cost, easy assembly and installation
+* Low cost and easy assembly

 * **Non-destructive** and reversible